Recipe: Pizza Margherita

 - Cut the basil into ribbons (chiffonade) and place in a bowl.

 - Open the San Marzano tomatoes and blend (you can use an immersion or a stand blender.)
-Taste and add salt and olive oil as needed to balance the natural acidity of the tomatoes.
+Taste and add salt as needed to balance the acidity of the tomatoes.

 - Prep your work table with the sauce, cheese and basil right in front of you in this order, as the ingredients will be laid on the pizza in this sequence.This is an important step, as it will enable you to work quickly.
 Once the dough is on the pizza peel you need to be swift while laying the toppings, as the pizza might stick as it hydrates and gets moist again in the bottom.